a digital tablet on top of stacked newspapers

 Project: Between Facts and Stories

-This project explores how journalistic narrative strategies convey information and provide understanding of current events.
 The challenges of fake news, disinformation or conspiracy theories in public discourse have been widely discussed.
-The project looks into the interplay between fact and narrative strategies in journalism.
-How can journalist convey the facts about current events with narrative strategies that create engagement and provide understanding?
+This project looks into the interplay between facts and narration in journalism.
+How do journalistic narrative strategies convey information and provide an understanding of current events?

 Project information